Watch Christina Aguilera Serenade Donut Store Customers in Funny Prank

-The 38-year-old pop diva had some fun on Los Angeles during Wednesday’s Jimmy Kimmel Live!
-Aguilera snuck into a nearby donut shop, singing to unsuspecting customers over the speakers from the back room and customizing her hit songs to be about their shopping experience.
+The 38-year-old pop diva had some fun in Los Angeles during Wednesday’s Jimmy Kimmel Live.
+Aguilera sneaked into a nearby donut shop, singing to unsuspecting customers over the speakers from the back room and customizing her hit songs to be about their shopping experience.

-As she began to individually call out certain customers in her songs, they started noticing and the results were hilarious.
-One guy rocking all denim aka a “Canadian tuxedo” started jamming out in the store and when Xtina joined him, he even sang along to one of her songs.
+As she began to individually call out certain customers in her lyrics, they started noticing and the results were hilarious.
+One guy rocking all denim, a.k.a. a “Canadian tuxedo,” started jamming out in the store and when Xtina joined him, he even sang along to one of her songs.

 Aguilera recently spoke with ET’s Sophie Schillaci about her upcoming Las Vegas residency, The Xperience.